 Team dynamics describes the behavioral relationships between the members of a group.
-The dynamic between them includes how they interact, communicate and cooperate with one another.
-How well your team is able to do these things directly influences what it can accomplish.
+The dynamic between them includes how they interact, communicate and cooperate.
+How well your team can do these things directly influences what it can accomplish.

 Human Behavior Is Often Unpredictable

-One of the most important aspects of team dynamics is human behavior, which is unpredictable and largely uncontrollable.
-However, as an effective leader you have the ability to influence behavior.
+In order to answer the question “what are team dynamics,” it’s important to understand that a critical component is human behavior, which is unpredictable and largely uncontrollable.
+However, as an effective leader, you can influence behavior.
 With the right team-building strategies, you can impact your team’s attitudes and interactions.

 Think about your current team dynamics.
 Are they mostly positive or negative?
 If you had to create a list describing your team dynamics, how would you categorize your team’s ability to work together?
 No team is perfect, and there’s always the potential to improve.
 Let’s look at some examples to drive more clarity around your dynamics.